axibase/atsd/integration/nmon/sender-script.md

 The second line is a task to run the script.
 The `{atsdhostname}` must be replaced with a hostname or IP address where the ATSD is installed (NAT address if you are using port forwarding).

-Argument `-p` specifies the port of the machine where the ATSD is installed.
+Argument `-p` specifies the TCP port of the ATSD server.

 `-s` , `-c`, and `-m` arguments must have the same values in both lines.